diskerror/Typed/README.md

   * Map alternate names to proper names.
   * Reset single property or entire object's members to their default values.

 The users class properties must be declared as *protected* or *private*.
 The names for the properties must follow the naming convention that the intended *public* members must NOT start with an underscore.
-This borrows from the Zend Framework property naming convention of protected and private property names start with an underscore.
+This borrows from the Zend Framework property naming convention of protected and private property names starting with an underscore.

 These properties must also be initialized with a value.
 The values' initial type is stored within the object and used to cast new values to the same type.